mkaitoli/mkaitoli.github.io/_pages/about.md

 ---
+layout: about-custom
-permalink: /
+permalink: /about/
-title: "Welcome to Kaitlyn's Page"
+title: "Kaitlyn Mann"
 author_profile: true
 redirect_from:
   - /about/